motioneye-project/motioneye/README.md

 sudo python3 -m pip install --upgrade --pre motioneye sudo systemctl start motioneye
 ```

 # Accessing the user interface

-After having successfully followed the installation instructions, the motionEye server should be running on your system and listening on port 8765.
-Fire up your favorite web browser and visit the following URL (replacing [your_ip] with... well, your system's IP address):
+After having successfully followed the installation instructions, the motionEye server should be running on your system and listening on port **8765**.
+Fire up your favorite web browser and visit the following URL (replacing `[your_ip]` with... well, your system's IP address):

 ```
 http://[your_ip]:8765/